thehomebrewnerd/100daysofcode/log.md

 # 100 Days Of Code - Log

 ## Since I developed my own progress log web application all my future posts will there instead of in this log.
-[Click here to check it out](https://code100blog.herokuapp.com)
+[Click here to check out the website log.](https://code100blog.herokuapp.com)

 ### R1D1: Jan 4, 2018